iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 The silence of the people equates to accepting dictatorship, allowing the government to control your taxes, economy, and the monopoly of violence.

 People need to stand up collectively; it can't be done by individuals alone.
-If 50% of the population doesn't trust the election commission and EVMs, then what's the point of elections?
+If 50% of the population doesn't trust the election commission and EVMs, then why elections with EVM?
 Don't be afraid; peacefully protest and take to the streets.
 They can't imprison 50% of the populace.

 Understand how a [fascist government operates](./democracy/fascism.md).